AlexeyInc/highload-software-architecture/hw20-db-sharding/README.md

 ## (Without sharding)

-The setup will be configured automatically when launching main.go, and all commands can be executed seamlessly.
+Setup will be configured automatically when launching `main.go`, all commands can be executed seamlessly.

+___

 ## Results